The confusing bits of JSONPath explained

 Never do .[ in JSONPath.
 If you do, it’s probably a mistake.

-Since [] is a path separator, .[] is essentially the same as .. so even if the [...] part of the selector is filtered or constrained, we’re essentially saying you can go as deep as you want to find a match.
-So let’s say you have an API operation that does not use one of the methods in the path expression, but it contains an example with a property that does match one of the method names:
+Since . and [] are both valid path separators, .[] is essentially the same as .., so we’re saying you can go as deep as you want to find a match.
+Let’s say you have an API operation that does not use one of the methods in the path expression, but it contains an example with a property that does match one of the method names:

-This will match the expression because post is an ultimate desendent of paths.
+This will match the expression because post is an ultimate desendent of paths./foo.put, so even though we’re looking for operation objects for get and post, we also get an example request body for a put operation.
+Not only is it matching an operation method that we didn’t want, but it’s returning the wrong type of value.
 Oops.
-I made a widget here to demonstrate this - choose source JSON below to see a full example source document and see how we’re extracting matches from it with this expression:
+I made a widget to demonstrate this - choose source JSON below to see a full example source document and then look at the matches produced by the expression:

 Source JSON (YAML)